marcelduin/Micrio.Blogpost.wasm-v3/README.md

 To illustrate the importance of its potential, for me as a simple web developer thinking browsers were always competing to be the best and most used browser, I was amazed that *all these browsers have worked together on this*, putting aside their differences.

 To be honest, in 2017 I totally missed this.
 I was introduced to WebAssembly two years later in 2019, when WebAssembly was recognised by the W3C as the fourth official programming language for the web.
 As soon as I realised there would be a WebAssembly Summit at Google HQ early 2020, I really, *really* wanted to go there to see what's up.
-I found a colleague at Q42 to join me and in Febuary 2020 we found ourselves in Mountain View, surrounded by an awe-inspiring crowd.
+I found a colleague at Q42 to join me and in February 2020 we found ourselves in Mountain View, surrounded by an awe-inspiring crowd.

 That day was a real eye-opener for me on what WebAssembly can do, was already doing, and the amount of potential it still has to change how the web works.
 Not only for running compiled code in your browser, but **so much more** (briefly touched upon at the end of this post).
 You can watch the entire summit [here on YouTube](https://www.youtube.com/watch?v=IBZFJzGnBoU&list=PL6ed-L7Ni0yQ1pCKkw1g3QeN2BQxXvCPK).